LeonelVinasco/logger/readme.md

 n) The database name is missing at the connection sentence.

 o) The databasename is missing in the parameters map.
-It must be included in the connection sentence.

 p) The level of the log can be severity in any option.